-- existing agricultural uses; - horticultural and field crop production such as greenhouse, specialty grains and oilseeds, organic farming, herb production and herbal products; - agricultural supportive uses such as warehousing and processing; - opportunities such as agri-tourism, entertainment, educational operations such as pick your own, farm tours, bed and breakfast, farmers markets, rural heritage sites: and - compensation on the basis of environmental benefits/credits.
+- existing agricultural uses; - horticultural and field crop production such as greenhouse, specialty grains and oilseeds, organic farming, herb production and herbal products; - agricultural supportive uses such as warehousing and processing; - opportunities such as agri-tourism, entertainment, educational operations such as pick your own, farm tours, bed and breakfast, farmers markets, rural heritage sites; and - compensation on the basis of environmental benefits/credits.

-RECOMMENDATION: The Province should prepare a Sustainable Agriculture Strategy which recognizes the objective of agricultural protection with a range of mechanisms that support the agricultural land resource.

-It is anticipated that areas outside the Greenbelt such as Simcoe, Wellington, and Waterloo Counties will face issues related to additional development pressure as a result of the Greenbelt area being designated.
+We recommend that the Province prepare a Sustainable Agriculture Strategy which recognizes the objective of agricultural protection with a range of mechanisms that support the agricultural land resource.
+It is anticipated that areas outside the Greenbelt such as Simcoe, Wellington, and Waterloo will face issues related to additional development pressure as a result of the Greenbelt area being designated.
 These implications need to be addressed either by the Greenbelt Plan or the Growth Plan.

-RECOMMENDATION: The draft Growth Plan should address and provide growth management direction for the communities on all sides of the Greenbelt area.
+We recommend that the draft Growth Plan address and provide growth management direction for the communities on all sides of the Greenbelt area.